 Personally, I had been at the AIS doing further training to become an Accredited Sports Dietitian during 2017 and at the time Greg Shaw was one of the leading dietitians there and had just completed a study on the effects of bone broth on collagen synthesis.
 Bone broth contains gelatin, which can provide collagen and theoretically could provide the same benefits as directly supplementing with collagen (although I’ll discuss later why bone broth probably is not a good option for this).

-This was the first study I looked for what I was looking for non-Baar research.
+This was the first study I looked for when I was looking for non-Baar research.
 When I found this study thinking that all the authors would have been Australian-based, once again I was surprised to see Professor Baar’s name on there as an author as well.
+The guy is everywhere when it comes to collagen research.

 While a lot of the research is positive, it is worth highlighting that the majority of research has been over the last 3-4 years, with relatively small sample sizes and one person has been the driving force behind it.
 Even though there is a lot of promise, there are a lot of stones still left unturned.